 "Chief Justice Wells has written a riveting inside account of the Florida Supreme Courtís actions during the disputed 2000 presidential election.
 A must-read for students of the Bush v.
 Gore fiasco."--Richard L. Hasen, author of The Voting Wars

 Hanging chads.
 Butterfly ballots.
 Unruly demonstrations across the country.
 A state capital occupied by the national press corps.
-For thirty-six excruciating days in late 2000, a nation held its breath while seven men held in their hands the fate of the presidential election in Florida.
-The events that transpired within the justicesí chambers--their arguments, exhortations, and appeals to one another--have remained a mystery . . . until now.
+For thirty-six excruciating days in late 2000, a nation held its breath while the seven justices of the Florida Supreme Court debated the outcome of the presidential election in Florida behind closed doors.
+The events that transpired within the justicesí chambers--their arguments, exhortations, and appeals to one another--have remained a mystery Ö until now.

-Charley Wells is retired Chief Justice of the Florida Supreme Court, where he served from 1994 to 2009.
-He is now an attorney with the firm of GrayRobinson in Orlando.
+Charley Wells, retired Chief Justice of the Florida Supreme Court, where he served from 1994 to 2009, is now an attorney with the firm of GrayRobinson in Orlando.